-As the hot days languish, parents might be looking for good online art classes for kids to fill the gap.
-A good series of art classes for kids are, luckily, not that hard to find, and you’ve come to the right place for some great art classes for kids that are on the computer.
+School has started all across the country, but for those who are looking for some extracurriculars, like painting classes for kids or other online art classes for kids, or those trying to fill those last weeks of summer, you’ve come to the right place.
+Great, affordable art classes for kids and toddlers are, luckily, not that hard to find, and you’ve come to the right place for some great art classes for kids that are on the computer.

 This list of online art classes for kids includes drawing classes for kids, painting classes for kids, and so much more.
 These classes are everywhere online, at low or no cost to you.